SAP/stewardci-jenkinsfilerunner-image/README.md

 This repo provides a Jenkinsfile Runner Docker image which is able to execute Jenkins pipelines on a [project "Steward"](https://github.com/SAP/stewardci-core) instance.

+Here the [Development & Build Process](README-DEV.md) is documented.

 ## Requirements

 - Docker